AutoMind: Adaptive Knowledgeable Agent for Automated Data Science

 \subsection{Expert Knowledge for Data Science}

 The data science competitions are challenging due to the requirements of high-quality experience in designing effective solutions \cite{mle-bench,automl-agent}.
 Using LLMs alone to solve these competitions is challenging due to their reliance on static, pre-trained knowledge, which may lack domain-specific or up-to-date insights.
-To address this challenge, we construct a knowledge base to effectively solve these problems.
-It is built based on domain-specific resources, including papers from top-tier conferences and journals, as well as expert-curated insights from top-ranked competition solutions.
+To address this challenge, we construct a knowledge base based on domain-specific resources, including papers from top-tier conferences and journals, as well as expert-curated insights from top-ranked competition solutions.